 - Depth-First Search (DFS)

-Search Algorithms to Solve the Water Jug Problem
+AI Search Algorithms to Solve the Water Jug Puzzle (BFS, DFS, A*)

-There are three types of algorithms that efficiently solve the water jug problem in AI.
+There are three types of AI search algorithms that will efficiently solve the water jug problem in AI are discussed briefly below.
+Here’s how to solve the water jug problem using BFS and DFS, along with A*.

 1. BFS: Breadth-First Search

-Breadth-First search (BFS) is the most basic algorithm that can be used for AI problems, where it searches the goal state through the state space.
+Breadth-First search (BFS) is one of the most basic AI search algorithms that can be used for AI problems, where it searches the goal state through the state space.
 BFS will try to find all the possible nodes or states at the current level before going to the next level.
 It can be used to find the shortest path or the minimum number of moves efficiently, which is required to reach the goal state.

 Algorithm: